-Around 80% of the families that qualify for the tax credit already have direct deposit set up and do not need to take any additional steps, senior administration officials said Sunday.
+Around 80% of the families that qualify for the tax credit already have direct deposit set up and do not need to take any additional steps, senior administration officials said this spring.
 The other 20% will get payments by check or debit card.

 To calculate your advance payments for the Child Tax Credit, the IRS will look at your 2020 income tax returns.
 If those returns haven't yet been filed or processed, the agency will use 2019 tax returns.